-Requirements for a poster:
+Requirements for preparing a poster presentation:

-- A title of up to 100 characters (including spaces). - An abstract of 150 250 words. - An extended summary of 600 1000 words, detailing the aims, methodology, findings, and theoretical and educational significance of the research.
-This extended summary is the basis for the reviews.
+- A title of up to 100 characters (including spaces). - An abstract of 100 250 words. - An extended summary of 600 1000 words, detailing the aims, methodology, findings, and theoretical and educational significance of the research.
+This extended summary is the basis for the reviewers.